corda/corda-ansible/README.md

 - *corda_notary_type* can be either **validating** or **non_validating**
 - *corda_role* has to be be either **node** or **notary**
 - *corda_rpc* is a string and should be **enabled** or **disable**
-- *corda_source* can be 'local' (e.g. when you would like to use this role with Corda Enteprise, or you own Corda build) and 'maven'.
+- *corda_source* can be 'local' (e.g. when you would like to use this role with Corda Enteprise, or you own Corda build), 'maven' for official builds or 'artifactory' to download daily snapshot.
 If you are not sure which version to download please visit [Maven Central](http://repo1.maven.org/maven2/net/corda/corda/).

-## Corda installation tasks carried by Ansible

-This is a summary of the actions performed by Ansible:

-- Install necessary packages (including OpenJDK from zulu.org by default)
-- Create a user and a directory for Corda
-- Create the systemd configuration for Corda node
-- Prepare Corda configuration file (*node.conf*)
-- Install Corda jar (node) either from Maven Central, or from your local machine.
-- Optional node can be register with Doorman
+## Old Example (working with old NetworkMap - version up to 2)

+- For a sensible scenario install at least 3 Ubuntu 16.04 or CentOS 7 virtual or physical servers.
+There is a Vagrant example  with 3 Ubuntu nodes attached to this repository in (examples/vagrant/ubuntu3nodes).
+- Modify the **hosts** file and fill it with valid information about *city* (just for location on a node on network map), *legal node name* (for *network map*), *email address* and node *role*.
+This information is going to be used by Ansible to create a valid *node.conf* file.
+- run `ansible-playbook -i hosts corda.yml`

 ## Limitations

-- tested with Ubuntu 16.04 only CentOS 7 (7.3) only
+- tested with Ubuntu LTS (16.04/18.04) CentOS 7
-- installs only OpenJDK from zulu.org (on request).
+- installs OpenJDK from zulu.org.
 However, Corda will use your machine's default Java VM.
 Therefore, if you installed Oracle JDK (e.g. using [ansiblebit/oracle-java](https://github.com/ansiblebit/oracle-java) role) and set it up as the default Java VM, Corda will use it.